Mikamikss/Robotics2_FKandIK_Group5_CARTESIAN_2024/Midterm Project/README.md

 5. Open the unzipped file entitled “GUI”.
 6. To run the program, first you must download the requirements.
-7. To do this, open terminal of the file named “requirement.txt”
+7. To run the program, first you must download the requirements.

 </div>